Howard W. Carroll: 1998 congressional campaign

-Carroll ran for Congress in Illinois's 9th congressional district in 1998, but lost to then State Representative Jan Schakowsky in the Democratic primary, receiving 34.40% of the vote to Schakowsky's 45.14%.
+Carroll ran for Congress in Illinois's 9th congressional district in 1998, but lost the Democratic primary to (then-state representative) Jan Schakowsky.
+In the Democratic primary to succeed longtime incumbent Democrat Sidney R. Yates, In the primary, Carroll faced both Schakowsky and J. B. Pritzker.
+Pritkzer would two-decades later go on to be elected governor of Illinois.
+Carroll placed second, receiving 34.40% of the vote to Schakowsky's 45.14% and Pritzker's 20.48%.